Java Library

 byte[] plainBytes = UbiqDecrypt.decrypt(credentials, encryptedBytes);

-- Create an encryption object using the credentials.
+- Create an unstructured encryption object using the credentials.

 Here's the example code from the reference source: